CybercentreCanada/assemblyline4_docs/docs/installation/cluster-microk8s.md

   <figcation></figcaption>
 </figure>

-??? cite "You can deploy (tested on Ubuntu 20.04) all of the dependencies in an offline environment"
+??? cite "You can deploy Microk8s+AL4 Dependencies with all the downloaded files"
 	Next steps can be done in an offline environment

 ## Microk8s setup (Including helm, kubectl)
 !!! tip "In this section we'll setup most of the infrastructure - Appliance Node/Master Node(Cluster)"
+	After this step you'll initialize the Microk8s Dependencies and deploy them

 ### 1. Setup Kubernetes environment
 ```bash title="Microk8s + Deps' installation"